danchoi/virb/README.md

 # Virb

-Virb is a Vim environment for IRB, Rails console, and Pry.
+Virb is an interactive Vim mode for IRB, Rails console, and Pry.

 ## Motivation